arielherself/espresso/README.raw.md

 In the coming days, Ukraine will receive two National Advanced Surface to Air Missile Systems developed by Kongsberg, a Norwegian aerospace company, and Raytheon, an American one.
 In October Ukraine received an advanced IRIS-T air-defence system from Germany, which has promised them three more.
 Slovakia provided a battery of missiles months ago.

 Such weapons are [helping Ukraine protect itself](https://www.economist.com/europe/2022/11/06/western-air-defence-systems-help-ukraine-shoot-down-more-missiles).
 On October 10th, nearly half of the missiles and drones launched by Russia dodged Ukrainian defences; now the country claims to be shooting down over 80% of the missiles and drones that come its way.
 The danger is still immense.
 Over the past month, Russian attacks have destroyed or damaged up to 40% of the country’s energy infrastructure, triggering widespread power cuts.
 (There are plans to evacuate Kyiv, the capital, in the event of a prolonged blackout.)
 America wants to increase the speed with which it hands over six additional NASAM systems.
 For Ukrainians, these deliveries cannot come fast enough.

-## The wide-ranging consequences of America’s midterms

-Every two years Americans go to the polls to decide which congressmen and senators to hire and fire.
-But election day, on Tuesday, has consequences far beyond Capitol Hill.
-Voters also pick representatives for their state legislatures, where most policy in America is made.
-They elect mayors, governors and judges—and they vote on scores of local ballot measures.
-This year that means deciding on [abortion](https://www.economist.com/united-states/2022/09/22/republicans-abortion-proposal-could-backfire) and [voting rights](https://www.economist.com/the-economist-explains/2022/10/20/how-americas-midterms-could-reshape-the-courts), alongside many other issues.
-The [midterms](https://www.economist.com/mid-terms-2022) are an enormous democratic exercise.

-But American democracy is being questioned by some Republicans.
-A big theme of this year’s midterms is [the rise of election deniers](https://www.economist.com/graphic-detail/2022/11/01/arizonas-midterm-races-are-full-of-election-deniers), who argue that the 2020 presidential election was fraudulent, and that Donald Trump is the rightful president.
-Many of these candidates are running for local positions, such as secretary of state, that oversee elections.
-Their victories in important swing states like Arizona and Michigan could affect how future elections are run.
-The 2024 presidential campaign is already looming.

 ## Pharmaceutical firms’ uncertain post-pandemic future